dmitrypol/dmitrypol.github.io/_posts/2016-05-14-redis_rails_more.md

 ## Dev and test

 You often find that you need to implement caching once your application begins to slow down.
 In an earlier blog post I write how to use rack-mini-profiler to analyze which pages have slow methods or large number of DB queries.
 You also can you use [New Relic gem](https://github.com/newrelic/rpm).
-Just browse to [http://localhost:3000/newrelic](http://localhost:3000/newrelic) and you will see lots of useful stats.
+Just browse to http://localhost:3000/newrelic and you will see lots of useful stats.
 And you don't even need to sign up for their service.

 Functional testing of your code is pretty much the same when you implement caching.
 But what is really important is performance testing.
-The approach I usually take is to identify the bottelenecks, implement caching (or other code improvements), deploy to one of the prod servers and run a series of tests using tools like [Siege](https://www.joedog.org/siege-home/) or [wrk](https://github.com/wg/wrk).
+The approach I usually take is to identify the bottlenecks, implement caching (or other code improvements), deploy to one of the prod servers and run a series of tests using tools like [Siege](https://www.joedog.org/siege-home/) or [wrk](https://github.com/wg/wrk).
 Then if I am satisfied, deploy the code to other prod servers.

 ## DevOps